Postpartum Workout: Diastasis Recti, Pelvic Floor and Core Strength

 Alternate the side you carry the baby or carrier on as much as possible.
 Always carrying on one side can cause muscle imbalances that can lead to future neck, shoulder and back pain, as well as pelvic floor dysfunction.
 The same goes for your heavy purse, too!

-#2 Build Pelvic Floor Strength to Bounce Back from Baby
+#2 Build Pelvic Floor Strength

 You do not need a vaginal delivery for your pelvic floor strength to be affected by pregnancy.
 The extra weight of the baby pushing down on the pelvic floor can cause issues without having to push that baby out.
 As your body spreads to accommodate the baby, the bones of your pelvis move.
 This change can affect the function of the pelvic floor.
 Proper diaphragm function, as well as correct posture and deep squatting, go a long way toward strengthening the pelvic floor.
 It’s more than just doing kegels.
 Alignment issues, diaphragm function, hip and core strength all play a role in having a strong pelvic floor.
 Don’t want to pee when you laugh?
 Then get your pelvic floor firing today!

-#3 Deep Breathing (Diaphragm Function) to Bounce Back from Baby
+#3 Deep Breathing (Diaphragm Function)

 Deep breathing with proper diaphragm expansion makes your whole body happy.
 It relieves neck and back tension, but most importantly, it turns on the pelvic floor and helps close your diastasis.